 Minnesota Orienteering Club hosts a variety of events throughout the year.
 Below is a list of the most common type of events that are organized by orienteering clubs:

-Standard Course (Point-to-Point, with sprint, middle, long/classic): The standard course is the most widely used course type and is used at all formal competitions.
+Regular Meet, Standard Course (Point-to-Point, with sprint, middle, long/classic): The standard course is the most widely used course type and is used at all formal competitions.
 On these courses, competitors find control points in a specified order; the winner is the person with the fastest time.
 Competitors start at different times (staggered start), usually separated by two minutes, to discourage following.
 And there are usually multiple courses available at these events, ranging from beginner through advanced.
 These courses are designated by colors and are further explained below:

 White Course (Beginner, 1-2 miles): Perfect for those who are unsure of themselves in the forest or have little or no topographic map experience.
 Routes of travel are along trails, streams and other linear features.
 The compass is used largely to keep proper map orientation.
 Navigation is easy and courses are short.

 Yellow Course (Advanced Beginner, 2 miles): The Yellow course is designed for older teen and adult beginners with some basic knowledge of map and terrain identification.
 Navigational problems are easy to moderate and the competitor will be near easily identifiable features such as roads or trails.